Follow this link to skip to the main content

 • Test the audio/video connection at least one week before.

-• Make sure the camera and microphone can see both members of the communications team.
+• Make sure the camera and microphone can see both members of the Communications Team.

-• The whole class should be able to see and hear the flight director.
+• The whole class should be able to see and hear the Flight Director.
 Make sure you can turn up the audio loud.
 Make sure the video can be seen anywhere in the room.

-• Team Name: anything (Be sure each team uses a unique name.)
+• Team Name: anything (be sure each team uses a unique name).

 Download Microsoft Active Accessibility.